populationgenomics/team-docs/hail.md

 git push origin upstream  # Create a PR as usual.
 ```

-### Usefull tips and tricks when merging upstream changes
+### Summary of steps when merging upstream changes

 1. Check if your .gitconfig includes: